Extensions (Dave Holland album)

 Extensions is an album by the Dave Holland Quartet, recorded in September 1989 and released on ECM the following year—Holland's eight album for the label.
-The quartet features Holland Quintet saxophonist Steve Coleman and drummer Marvin "Smitty" Smith alongside guitarist Kevin Eubanks, in his first appearance on a Holland record.
+The quartet features former Dave Holland Quintet members saxophonist Steve Coleman and drummer Marvin "Smitty" Smith alongside guitarist Kevin Eubanks, in his first appearance on a Holland record.
+All four musicians came together again in a studio for Coleman's Rhythm in Mind in an expanded line-up.
+Holland would rerecord the composition "Processional" for his sextet album Pass It On in 2008.

 Reception

 The AllMusic review by Brian Olewnick called the album a "tight and enjoyable quartet date," writing, "One of his better albums from this period, Extensions should please any Holland fan, and is an agreeable and non-threatening jumping in point for the curious."
 Extensions was voted Album of the Year (1989) by DownBeat.